TomsSmartHome/PyWemo-Commands/README.md

 openssl --version
 ```

-You might need to close and re-open your shell for some of the above commands to take effect.
+You might need to close and re-open your shell (or just reboot) for some of the above commands to take effect.

 ## Connecting device to wifi